justinlocsei/dotfiles/README.md

 # Dotfiles

-Settings files for bash, iTerm2, and Sublime Text 2.
+Settings files for various programs that can be installed by running the `install` script in the root of this repository.